 We have progressed negotiations to obtain land for the Dam and access to the construction site.
 Our original approach to obtaining access to the nine hectares of Department of Conservation (DOC) land is not now considered appropriate by the Department.
 Instead access is to be achieved through a Local Bill which was introduced to Parliament in August 2018.
-Separate talks to obtain an agreement to store water on Ngati Koata land are ongoing with good progress being made.
+Separate talks to obtain an agreement to store water on Ngati Koata land are ongoing.